What food should marathon runners eat - and avoid?

 Experts warn against low-carb diets for endurance runners who depend on glycogen-fuelled energy.
 High fat and spicy foods are off the menu too, as well as high fibre foods that can trigger gas and cramping.
 Caffeine may feel tempting before a race, but it is known to result in an upset stomach or the need for frequent bathroom breaks.

-For further nutrition and marathon tips, contact Maximum Mileage Coaching today to identify the ideal diet plan for you.
+For further nutrition and marathon tips, have a look at the free cookbook we've put together for runners or contact Maximum Mileage Coaching today to identify the ideal diet plan for you.